Home » Liturgy Schedule and Holy Days » Byzantine Basics

 222018-12-25 St Nicholas Church 0089

 The sum and summit of the Catholic Church and what unites its believers is the Eucharist.
 This is the mystery of the Holy Sacrifice given to the Church by Jesus at the Last Supper wherein bread and wine are transformed, consecrated, into His Real Presence — Body, Blood, Soul and Divinity of Jesus Christ present in the Eucharist.
 The Eucharist is what unites the faithful and the entire community of saints — past, present and future — to the Living Body of Jesus Christ.
 Our Life in Christ is the Eucharist.
+Jesus is the Eurcharist.
 And Jesus definitively states in Holy Scripture, “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you.”
 (Gospel of John, Chapter 6, verse 53).
-In the Words of Jesus, we find he was not referring to this Living Body, the Eucharist, merely as a symbol or metaphor.
+In the Words of Jesus, we find he was not referring to His Living Body, the Eucharist, merely as a symbol or metaphor.
+Jesus is present in the Eucharist.
+Jesus is THE Eucharist.
+And, to be Catholic, is to believe in all that Christ revealed.
 God does not expect us to comprehend something that the limits of our minds cannot, but rather to believe in faith.
 This is why Eastern Catholics refer to all of the Sacraments of the Church as “Mysteries”.

-The belief in the Real Presence is what distinguishes Catholics and Eastern Orthodox faithful from other forms of Christian worship.
+The belief in the Real Presence is what distinguishes Catholics and Eastern Orthodox faithful from other branches of Christian worship.
 It is also why apostolic succession plays such an important role.

 In Eastern Christian tradition, the term “Divine Liturgy” or simply “Liturgy” is used instead of the term “Mass”.
 The word liturgy comes from Greek for public service or work.